wertikalk/yul-primer/README.md

 The main files are located at `./src/sol` and `./src/yul` - these correspond to the implementation of a same contract using [Solidity](https://soliditylang.org/) and [Yul](https://docs.soliditylang.org/en/latest/yul.html) respectively.

-The `./test` directory contains 3 fuzz tests that compare the results given by both contract implementations.
+The `./test` directory contains differential fuzzing tests that compare the results given by both contract implementations.

 ### Steps